-As with IPv4, with IPv6 we use static routes.
 There is a default administrative distance of static routes.
 This is 1 for Cisco devices for both IPv4 and IPv6 static routes.
 But we can manuplate this default value with Floating Static Routes in IPv6 also.
 These are IPv6 Floating Static Routes.
-In this lesson, we will learn what is IPv6 Floating Static Route and how to configure floating routes on Cisco routers.
-We have already leaned IPv4 Floating Static Routes in another lesson.
+We have talk about IPv4 Floating Routes before.

 - Static Route 1